Cloaking, Trapping and Superlensing of Lamb Waves with Negative Refraction

 In this work, the design of both devices is based on a semi-analytical model~\cite{legrand2018negative} and optimized thanks to \al{finite difference time-domain (FDTD)} simulations~\cite{bossy2004three,simsonic}. \fab{The propagation of Lamb waves across such plates accordingly is then investigated experimentally by means of laser interferometry.} On the one hand, diffraction cancellation is assessed by the Strehl ratio~\cite{mahajan1982strehl}, a parameter that quantifies wave distortions at the output of the complementary cloak. \al{On the other hand,} wave circulation around negative corners is highlighted by investigating the time-dependence of the wave-field.
-However, unlike Pendry's initial proposal~\cite{pendrycomp}, only the propagating component of the wave-field is properly recombined in each device.
+However, unlike Pendry's initial proposal~\cite{pendrycomp}, only the propagating component of the wave-field is properly recombined in each device. \ree{Indeed, the underlying mechanism for near-field cloaking and superlensing, the so-called anomalous resonance~\cite{Milton2005,milton2006cloaking,Nguyen,McPhedran2020}, requires more stringent conditions than a mere anti-symmetric distribution of the phase velocity~\cite{McPhedran2020,Deng2020}}.

-The third system under study aims at extending these wave phenomena to the evanescent component of the wave-field.
-This is done by coupling the negative refraction phenomenon with the concept of metalens.
-Introduced by Lemoult et al. ten years ago~\cite{lemoult2010resonant,lemoult2011acoustic,Lemoult2012}, this arrangement of sub-wavelength resonators acts as a converter of the evanescent wave-field into propagating waves.
-By placing such a metalens in the vicinity of both the object and imaging planes of the negative refracting lens (see Fig.\ref{fig:SchemaCroissantAndPC}c), the evanescent wave-field (or at least a part of it) can be transported form the object to the imaging plane.
+\re{To circumvent this issue, the third system under study aims at coupling the negative refraction phenomenon with the concept of metalens.} As shown by Lemoult et al. ten years ago~\cite{lemoult2010resonant,lemoult2011acoustic,Lemoult2012}, an arrangement of sub-wavelength scatterers can act as an efficient converter between the evanescent and propagating components of a wave-field.
+By placing such a metalens in the vicinity of both the object and imaging planes of the negative refracting lens (see Fig.\ref{fig:SchemaCroissantAndPC}c), the evanescent components of the object (or at least a part of it) can be transported from the object to the imaging plane.
 Again, our semi-analytical model and a numerical simulation enable the design of such an elastic superlens.
 The evanescent wave-field gives rise to a sub-wavelength focal spot of $\lambda/6$ at the device output.

 { \textbf{Results}} \\